Tarcontar/TPFanControl/README.md

 To avoid errors, either install [tvicport](https://www.entechtaiwan.com/dev/port/index.shtm) manually or install the original version of TPFanControl found [here](https://thinkwiki.de/TPFanControl/), and run the dual-fan version instead of the original version.

 ## Installation
 * Install TPFanControl from here: https://thinkwiki.de/TPFanControl.
 I'm using "latest common version, autostart by registry key as setup option, bug fixing, new options: startup in manual mode with manual fan speed adjustable, widget stays on top, optional slim widget.
 NEW: Hotkey integration."
-Direct download link to the installer: http://thinkwiki.de/tpfancontrol/tpfc_v062.zip.
+Here is a direct download link to the installer: http://thinkwiki.de/tpfancontrol/tpfc_v062.zip.

 * Copy TPFanControl.exe and TPFanControl.ini from this repository [releases area](https://github.com/stenri/TPFanControl/releases) over the installed files.